Examples

 Warning

-To use pagination in a custom widget, you must change the filter associate to the pagination to {{ entries | pagination_links_remote }}.
-This is required because custom widgets are loaded asynchronously.
-With this and the previous change, you must ensure that JQuery is available in the site and while using pagination links, only the HTML will be modified in the widget, the JavaScript code won't be executed again.
+To use pagination in a custom widget, you must change the filter associated with pagination to {{ entries | pagination_links_remote }}.
+This is necessary since custom widgets are loaded asynchronously.
+Along with the above change, you must ensure that JQuery is available on the site and remember that when using pagination links, only the widget's HTML will change and the widget's JavaScript will not be executed again.

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | sort_by: 'published_at','asc' %}